NatWest Markets: NatWest Markets Securities Japan

 Registered in Hong Kong and regulated and authorised by the Japanese Financial Services Agency, NatWest Markets Securities Japan Limited operates through its Tokyo branch.
 Previously a direct subsidiary of RBS, it provides credit trading, bonds, swaps and related financial services.
 In conjunction with RBS Group's acquisition of parts of ABN AMRO Bank (later RBS N.V.), the two firms' Tokyo branches were consolidated in 2009.

 The business was established as County Securities Japan in 1986; it became County NatWest Securities Japan in 1987, NatWest Securities Japan in 1995, Greenwich NatWest Securities Japan in 1998 and RBS Securities Japan in 2001, before adopting the present name in 2018.

 NatWest Markets N.V.

 NatWest Markets N.V. traded as The Royal Bank of Scotland N.V. from the 2007 acquisition of ABN AMRO Bank until 2018.
-The business has been repurposed to provide continuity of service to EU customers following the UK's withdrawal from the European Union.
+The business has been repurposed to provide continuity of service to EU customers following the UK's withdrawal from the European Union, commonly known as Brexit.

 NatWest Markets Asia Securities (Singapore) Pte.
 Ltd. was founded by ABN AMRO in 1987 and operated as The Royal Bank of Scotland Asia Securities (Singapore) from 2009 until 2018.
 NatWest Markets N.V. is registered in Amsterdam and regulated and authorised by De Nederlandsche Bank.